 For over 30 years, Freese and Nichols has mentored small and disadvantaged business protégés.
-We have developed mutually beneficial relationships with Small, Minority, Women-Owned/Disadvantaged Business Enterprise, and Historically Underutilized Business firms, through our mentor-protégé program.
+We have developed mutually beneficial relationships with Small, Minority, Women-Owned/Disadvantaged Business Enterprises and Historically Underutilized Businesses through our mentor-protégé program.

 Freese and Nichols values its mentor-protégé partnership with Brownstone Associates, a historically underutilized business (HUB), led by President and CEO Eric Brown and CFO/COO Michele Brown.
 Brownstone Associates, based in Grand Prairie, Texas, is a construction management firm with a primary concentration on program management, engineering services, environmental consulting, pre-construction and post-construction processes.